Pixel density vs resolution: What’s the difference?

 Purchases through our links may earn LEVVVEL a commission.

 Pixel density determines how crisp and sharp an image will appear on your display.
 PPI, which stands for Pixels Per Inch, is the measurement of pixel density.
 It is the number of pixels relative to the square inch surface.
 The more pixels and the smaller the screen size, the higher the PPI amount will be.

 Using the following formula, we can calculate how dense a monitor’s pixel amount is in correlation to its monitor size.

-The more pixels there are on a screen the more detailed an image can be.
-It will be sharper and more clear looking.
+The higher the pixel density, the more pixels there are on a screen, and the more detailed an image is.
+It will be sharper and more clear-looking.